Henrico News Archives for Author: Will Jones

 In outlining his priorities for the year, Cooper said Henrico will continue to support investments in education as well as affordable homeownership, pedestrian safety and economic development.

-“First quarter 2026 will also bring us, finally, an announcement of team that will bring home the arena-anchored Best Products Reimagined project, [in] none other than the Fairfield Magisterial District,” he said.
-“I’m filled with both excitement and humility, and a sense of duty as we embark on this journey together, continuing our collective efforts to make Henrico County an even better place to live, work, play and visit, and raise your family.”
+“I’m filled with both excitement and humility, and a sense of duty as we embark on this journey together, continuing our collective efforts to make Henrico County an even better place to live, work, play and visit, and raise your family,” he said.

 Continue reading Fairfield’s Roscoe Cooper III to lead Henrico Board of Supervisors in 2026